jangroth/aws-certification-notes/solutions-architect-professional.md

 ### [↖](#12_4)[↑](#12_4_2)[↓](#12_4_4) Retaining Data on Deletes
 * You can put a DeletionPolicy on any resource to control what happens when the CloudFormation template is deleted
 * DeletionPolicy **Retain**
-  * Specify on resources to preserve / backup in case of CloudFormation deletes
+  * Specify on resources to preserve/backup in case of CloudFormation deletes
-  * To keep a resource, specify Retain (works for any resource / nested stack)
+  * To keep a resource, specify Retain (works for any resource/nested stack)
 * DeletionPolicy **Snapshot**
   * EBS Volume, ElastiCache Cluster, ElastiCache ReplicationGroup
   * RDS DBInstance, RDS DBCluster, Redshift Cluster